Copyright © 2016

 There was one thing that caught Thomas's eye.
 At the centre of the white sash for his sword was a bright brass medallion.
 It was quite plain except for the letters engraved into it.

 The medallion had the small letters d and c, one each side of a capital A. In the centre of the A was the numbers 1st.
-Thomas stood looking at it for a moment before asking Mister Sharpe about it.
+Thomas stood looking at it for a moment before asking Mister Grey about it.

 "The General thought you should have your own badge of service lad.
 It stands for the 1st Drum Corps Auxiliary.
 Now that you have a full company of men the General felt you should have your own badge of recognition.
 If you look closely at your epaulets you will see a small version on them as well."